 I looked around on the market and as you can imagine they are not cheap.
 So I started looking into DIY options.
-The actual way the simulators work is actually quite simple after all.
+The way the simulators work is actually quite simple after all.

 So after a few days reading the xsimulator forums I decided I was going to give it a go.
 My biggest issue however was space.
 I can’t have a massive motion simulator sat in the middle of my lounge!
-So I decided to try and build a basic 2DOF (Pitch and Roll axis) motion simulator with the footprint or my normal desk chair.
+So I decided to try and build a basic 2DOF (Pitch and Roll axis) motion simulator with the footprint of my normal desk chair.
 That way when not in use it would just be my seat that I use to sit at my computer.

 Once it was all constructed I then just use the Simtools software to control it.
 The end result is really good.
 In VR games it really adds so much to the immersion.
-Once I had got the basic simulator setup I then also decided to and a wind simulator using two high powered ducted fans.
-For racing games I use this when driving open seater cars such as the KTM crossbow.
+Once I had got the basic simulator setup I then also decided to add a wind simulator using two high powered ducted fans.
+For racing games, I use this when driving open seater cars such as the KTM crossbow.
 Now when you accelerate, not only do you feel the forces of the car pulling away, but also the wind in your face as you speed down the track!